SOTA-RAG Series

 SOTA RAG Series

-In this blog post, we are covering all the various data stores used in our state-of-the-art retrieval augmented generation (SOTA RAG) application.
+In this blog post, we are covering all the various data stores used in our state-of-the-art retrieval augmented generation (RAG) systems.
 We fully realize you want us to get into the nitty-gritty of building the indexer, retriever and cognitive architecture part of the application as those are by far the most complex and interesting pieces of any RAG application.
 We do however want to spend some time discussing the underlying technologies that power this application.
 Specifically, the data sources as any RAG application is only as good as its data.

 For example, imagine our demo application LostMinute Travel.
 It takes in images, PDF files, webpages and Wikipedia archives (zim format).
 It then converts these higher-level data entries into its core components such as: